cloudfoundry/route-registrar/README.md

 ### Options
 Custom per-route options can be defined and applied to specific routes exclusively.
-- `lb_algorithm` enables the selection of a load balancing algorithm for routing incoming requests to backend.
-It possible to choose between `round-robin` and `least-connections`.
-In cases where this option is not specified, the default algorithm `round-robin` is applied.
+- `lb_algo` enables the selection of a load balancing algorithm for routing incoming requests to the backend.
+It is possible to choose between `round-robin` and `least-connection`.
+In cases where this option is not specified, the algorithm [defined by the platform operator](https://github.com/cloudfoundry/routing-release/blob/develop/jobs/gorouter/spec#L101) is applied.

 ## BOSH release